nvaytet/mantid-profiler/README.md

 # mantid-profiler

 Use [psrecord](https://github.com/astrofrog/psrecord) and [Plotly.js](https://plot.ly/javascript/) to profile a Mantid workflow.

-It monitors CPU and RAM usage and reports the time span of each algorithm (currently, only algorithms are recorded).
+It monitors CPU and RAM usage, and reports the time span of each algorithm (currently, only algorithms are recorded).

 ## Usage